GunnarIsenberg/Gunnar_JavaFrameworks_School/README.md

 •  Display a message that indicates the success or failure of a purchase.)

 ## PART_F_NOTES:
-Created HTML files for a successful and unsuccessful purchase based on weather there was a sufficient number of products available. /resources/templates/notavailable.html and buynow.html.
+Created HTML templates for success and failure messages, saved as /resources/templates/notavailable.html and buynow.html.
-Added buttons to each product dynamically using thymeleaf, this change is in mainscreen.html on lines 86 / 87.
+Added dynamic “Buy Now” buttons using Thymeleaf in mainscreen.html on Lines 86–87.
-Added a get mapping for "/buynow" to the button in /java/controller/MainScreenController.
-This checks if there are more than 0 products, and routes to the correct page.
-If there is atleast one product in stock it decrements the product by one using the part service.
+Implemented a @GetMapping for the /buynow endpoint in MainScreenController, which:
+Checks inventory levels.
+Routes to the appropriate page based on availability.

 ## PART_G_PROMPT:
 (Modify the parts to track maximum and minimum inventory by doing the following: